NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 |1    |`$raw_data`|`array` |Yes       |Yes       |Array of catalog data that will be JSON encoded.|
 |2    |`$board`   |`object`|No        |No        |The instance of `Nelliel\Domains\DomainBoard` being used.|

-### nel-in-during-board-json
+### nel-in-after-board-json
 Added: v0.9.30

-Called when the raw data for a board has been generated.
+Called when the raw data for a board has been generated for the JSON API.

 **Arguments**